randlab/pyKasso/README.md

     - Go to this branch's GitHub page [here](https://github.com/randlab/pyKasso/tree/replace-fast-marching-with-HFM)
     - Click the green "Code" button on the top right
     - Clone using your method of choice (GitHub Desktop for example)
+2. Clone the karsnet repository and keep track of which directory it is in:
+    - Karsnet GitHub page is [here](https://github.com/karstnet/karstnet)
-2. Create a new environment from the environment.yml file provided:
+3. Create and activate a new environment called pykasso2D from the environment.yml file provided:
     - `conda env create --file your/path/to/environment.yml`
-	The new environment will be called pykasso2D
-3. Test by activating the new environment, opening a Jupyter notebook, and running a simple example:
     - `conda activate pykasso2D`
+4. Manually install karstnet from the folder you cloned:
+    - `pip install -e your/path/to/karstnet`
+3. Test by opening a Jupyter notebook, and running a simple example:
 	- `jupyter lab`
 	- In Jupyter Lab, navigate in the directory in the right sidebar to your GitHub folder and to the pyKasso repository.
 	- Find the folder called "notebooks"